michaelliangau/culturestridethink/_posts/2020-03-05-featured-in-sbs-australia.md

 He said, the difference between this platform is the way students pay, his platform lets students master Chinese better by charging according to standardised [Chinese HSK levels](https://sohomandarin.com/hsk), this way students learn in a more relaxed environment with better results.

-Please click on [the podcast](https://www.sbs.com.au/language/english/audio/learning-chinese-in-an-easier-way-this-young-australian-promotes-chinese-literacy-across-australia) to listen to Michael Liang's Chinese school story.
+Please click on [the podcast](https://www.sbs.com.au/language/english/audio/learning-chinese-in-an-easier-way-this-young-australian-promotes-chinese-literacy-across-australia) to listen to Michael Liang's story (in Chinese).

 #### Original Description in Chinese: